alperen-selcuk/gitlab-cicd-gitlabagent/README.md

 # gitlab-agent clusterrole

-i recommend that gave gitlab-agent cluster-admin so you can deploy easily with permission.
+i recommend that giving cluster-admin permission for  gitlab-agent so you can deploy easily with permission.

 ```
 kubectl create clusterrolebinding gitlab-agent --clusterrole=cluster-admin --serviceaccount=gitlab-agent:gitlab-agent -n gitlab-agent